-Other receivables exclude prepayment N299million (2018:N350million) out of which N30 million relate to deposit for land as these are not financial instruments.
+Other receivables excluding prepayment N283million (2019:N299million ) out of which N30 million relate to deposit for land as these are not financial instruments.

 In measuring credit risk of other receivables to various counterparties, the Company considers the character and capacity of the obligor to pay or meet contractual obligations, current exposures to the counter party/obligor and its likely future developments, credit history of the counterparty/obligor; and the likely recovery ratio in case of default obligations.
 The Company's policy is to lend principally on the basis of staff's repayment capacity through quantitative and qualitative evaluation.